eonil/swift-ot4/README.md

 ![ScreenShot](OT4Demo/ScreenShot.png)

+Let's consider hash-table look-up and tree navigation as `O(1)`.

-As `Source` is persistent, it keeps all version of snapshots and changed key set.
+As `Source` is persistent, it keeps all versions of snapshots and changed key set.
-With that informations, view can recover diff information quickly in `O(d * log(n))` time where `d` is number of changed nodes and `n` is number of total nodes.
+With that informations, view can recover diff information quickly in `O(d)` time where `d` is number of changed nodes.
-Tree mutators like inserting/updating/removing node takes `O(log(n))` time.
+Tree mutators like inserting/updating/removing node takes `O(1)` time.

-Regardless of many operations you performed, only 4 operations will be tracked at maximum.
-More operation history will be lost.
+Regardless of how many operations you performed, only last 4 operations will be tracked at maximum.
+Tracking informations for any older operation will be lost.
-If diff information is lost and the view cannot continuously track the state, rendering takes `O(n * log(n))` time.
+(only tracking informations, final snapshot will be kept) If diff information is lost and the view cannot continuously track the state, rendering takes `O(n)` time where `n` is total number of nodes in the tree.

 Also rendering is fully **idempotent**.
 Passing same value to the view always provides same final rendering.